 Some ring-bound planners come with inserts already in them for weekly and monthly planning, however, the paper quality is usually not the greatest.
-We have weekly inserts and monthly inserts for your personal size planner, and we do our best to use thick, high-quality paper for you.
-I share my favorite paper for printing planner inserts in this post, in case you prefer to print your own inserts.
-We will have printables, with printing instructions, available in the shop on Friday, 10/12.
+I definitely recommend purchasing separate inserts or printing your own.
+I share my favorite paper for printing planner inserts in this post.

 Once you have your inserts, you’ll need some dividers to create your planner sections.
 I love my new clear dividers that I DIY’d.
 We might be listing these in the shop soon, but in case you want to make your own, I do have a video tutorial for that, here.
 All you need is a laminator, laminating sleeves, and a silhouette machine to cut them.
 I even included the templates for you, which you can grab here.
 There are also a lot of sellers on Etsy who have beautiful dividers you can purchase.
 I recommend getting some that are laminated, just so that they’ll last longer.